-EDUC 3002.
-Effective Methods for the Elementary School
+EDUC 3003 Effective Methods for the Elementary School/Field Experience

 The purposes, parent-school-community relationships, curriculum, and activities of the elementary school.
 The first half of the course includes methods taken from the effective teaching research.
-Prerequisite: GPA 2.5, sophomore status.
+Included in this course will be 30 hours of field placement experience and 30 hours of service learning.
+Required of all elementary education teacher candidates.
+(Replaces practicum EDUC 250.)
+Prerequisites: GPA 2.5, sophomore status.
+(Fall, Spring)

-EDUC 3043.
-Children's Literature
+EDUC 3042 Children's Literature

 A survey intended to provide prospective teachers with opportunity for interpretative and critical study of literature suitable for children.
 The characteristics of subject matter, literary style, and the ways of illustrating are discussed.
 Wide reading is required.
+Required of all early childhood and elementary education teacher candidates.
+(Fall)